-How tumor cells create their own pathwaysJuly 10th, 2012 in Cancer
+How tumor cells create their own pathwaysJuly 10, 2012 in Medicine & Health / Cancer

 Metastasis occurs when tumor cells "migrate" to other organs through the bloodstream.
 Scientists have now discovered the trick tumor cells use to invade tissue from the blood vessels: They produce signaling proteins to make the arterial walls permeable - thus clearing their pathway to a different organ.
 The latest findings are published in the current issue of the journal Cancer Cell.